skybet/skybet.github.io/_posts/2015-01-20-parsing-json-in-hive.md

   FROM json_serde
 ```

 The main advantage of using a SerDe is the ease of use.
 Once the table has been set up, the data conversion happens in the background and users of that data need not worry about the mechanics behind it.
 This can be very important if speed of ingest is a primary concern and so the overhead that goes with the staging and unstaging process described above is impractical.
-It is also worth noting that some SerDes can contain extensive optimization that makes them highly efficient at data conversion.
+It is also worth noting that some SerDes can contain extensive optimisation that makes them highly efficient at data conversion.

 However, it is the data conversion that raises the main disadvantage with using a SerDe for JSON.
-Because the SerDe defines the data format on the file system you cannot use optimized storage formats such as ORC files and Parquet.
+Because the SerDe defines the data format on the file system you cannot use optimised storage formats such as ORC files and Parquet.
 It has already been shown that these can have an enormous effect on performance when the query pattern is known for the data and so losing that ability is a major blow.

 ### A Hybrid of solutions 1 and 2